Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 -9999  -9999  122    134    12     157   192    184    190    172
 ````

 Below is a 10 x 10 focal region map.
-Here, habitat cells with very low
+Here, cells with very low
 resistance (<10 ohms) from the map above have been coded as focal regions- so
-these are now the "habitat polygons" that we will be connected in circuit
+these are now the "core area polygons" that we will be connected in circuit
 analyses.
 All cells within each focal region will be collapsed into a single
 node (even the non-contiguous cell in region #1) when that region is activated
 in pairwise, one-to-all, or all-to-one analyses.
 This format is identical to